Suggestions for Success

 Developing a regular daily warm-up and practice routine is essential for every low brass player.
 Each practice session should begin with a warm up routine that includes long tones and lip slurs in the middle register, gradually expanding to the lower and upper range.
 Use a metronome to develop your sense of tempo and always listen carefully for intonation, attack and evenness of sound.
 Next, carefully work on major scales and arpeggios, using the metronome and checking your pitch with the tuner.
 Vary the tempo and articulation to cover detached and legato tonguing at different speeds.
 Once you feel warmed up and ready, move on to your etudes and solo pieces for the day.

 Listening to your favorite brass players is the best way to develop a concept of sound and provides each of us with a model to emulate.
-I love listening to Joe Alessi (principal trombone of the NY Philharmonic), Christian Linbergh (Danish trombone virtuoso), J.J.
+I love listening to Joe Alessi (principal trombone of the NY Philharmonic), Christian Linbergh (Danish trombone virtuoso), Peter Steiner (Italian trombone virtuoso and international soloist), J.J.
 Johnson (fabulous jazz trombonist) and Trombone Shorty (New Orleans phenom on trombone, trumpet and vocals).
 Tuba players should listen to Gene Pokorny of the Chicago Symphony and Roger Bobo, former tubist with the Los Angeles Symphony.
 Go to Spotify, iTunes and YouTube to hear great examples of these artists playing our instrument.
 It will motivate and inspire you to practice with a purpose!